 Advantages of Shared Hosting:

-- Cost-Effective: It is the most affordable hosting option, as costs are split among multiple users.
+- Cost-Effective: Shared hosting is the most affordable option since the cost is split among several users.

-- Ease of Use: Shared hosting often comes with a built-in cPanel, making it easy to manage your website.
+- User-Friendly: Most shared hosting services offer cPanel, making it easy for you to manage your website.

-- Maintenance: The hosting provider is responsible for server maintenance and software updates.
+- Maintenance: The hosting provider handles server maintenance, updates, and security patches.

 Disadvantages of Shared Hosting: